 Erosion and sedimentation control will be incorporated into the construction of each stage of the work and will continue through the closure and post-closure periods.
-Surface water management and erosion controls will be provided by sloping the benches toward slope drains that flow into ditches, and ultimately into a three-cell Sedimentation Pond (Pond).
+Surface water management and erosion controls will be provided by sloping the benches to flow into perimeter ditches, and ultimately into the settling ponds.